 The Department of Mathematical Sciences offers a variety of majors and minors in Mathematics, Applied Mathematics, Mathematics Education, and Statistics.
 We feature small classes taught by knowledgeable and enthusiastic faculty in a student-centered community.
 For our students, the “Fish Bowl” is their second home.
 This large, comfortable study room is located in the heart of the department, with faculty offices just steps away on all sides.

 We often take students to conferences and involve them in outreach activities, such as Family Math Nights in the schools and our annual High School Math/Science Challenge.
 Many of our students are tutors in the university’s Learning Center or in the America Counts program.
 And every March, we put on a Pi Day celebration of epic proportions.

-Explore our website to find out more about our programs, courses, faculty, and activities, and contact the department chair at any time if you have questions or would like to arrange a visit to the department.
+Explore our website to find out more about our programs, courses, faculty, and activities, and contact the department coordinator at any time if you have questions or would like to arrange a visit to the department.
 We'd love to meet you!

 - Mathematics/Middle Childhood Education (Grades 5 - 9)